QUICK SUMMARY

 These faith-based mental health tips aren’t just good ideas—they’re spiritual practices that help us walk in freedom.

-If your social media habits are hurting your mental health, your peace, or your walk with God—it’s time to reset.
+If your social media habits are hurting your mental health, your peace, your sleep, your relationships, or your walk with God—it’s time to reset.
 This is one of the key reasons why so many people are taking a fresh look at the link between social media and mental health in light of their spiritual well-being.

 God’s Design Was Local, Not Global